jamesdesigns/Node-crud-server/README.md

 "/" - Get all products in the database

-"/name/:name" - Get a product by name
+"/name/:name" - Get a product by specific name

-"/size/:size" - Get a product by size
+"/size/:size" - Get a product by size (XL, Large, Medium, Small)

 "/create" - Add a new product